Repossession Laws in South Carolina

 How Can I Prevent a Repossession?

-If you know you're going to have difficulty making a payment, it's a good idea to contact your lender and see if they can work with you.
-They may have solutions to help you get back on track.
 You can do this during the 20-day deadline to catch up on your payments after you receive notice of repossession, but it’s even better to do it before then.
 Remember that you only have a right to receive a notice of default if your creditor isn't a credit union and you haven't used it before on the same loan.

-If the lienholder fails to send the required notice, you may be able to use this to get your repossessed car back.
+If the lender fails to send the required notice, you may be able to use this to get your repossessed car back.
 This could also be a defense if the lender tries to get a court order for repossession.

 What Can Repo Companies in South Carolina Do?